When I read The Millionaire Next Door by William Stanley, I was amazed at how many millionaires lived in plain sight.

 No one can see your bank account unless you show them.

-You don't pay the driveway tax.
-My realtor told me once that we had a nice long driveway that didn't look like a long driveway, since it meandered through the woods.
+You don’t pay the driveway tax.
+My realtor told me once that we had a nice long driveway that didn’t look like a long driveway, since it meandered through the woods.
 The “driveway tax” is what contractors call the markup they add to a job whenever the driveway is super long and super nice.
-With services that have no set price, people wise up to the fact that rich people can pay more for the same things and are eager to increase their prices.
+With services that have no set price, people wise up to how rich people can pay more for the same things (they are price insensitive) and are eager to increase their prices.

 They’re not being dishonest when they do this, they’re merely responding to market forces.
 It’s no different when you compare the price of services in Manhattan and Omaha.
 Is it fair to charge more prices in a higher cost of living area when the work itself will be the same?
 Of course.
 Your expensive house is a higher cost of living.

 Do they like you or do they like your access to money?
 Imagine the recently rich lottery winner who goes to a bar and meets a woman he feels is out of his league – is she interested in him because he’s awesome or because he has an awesome amount of money?
 What about the tech entrepreneur who meets up with an old friend and discovers he’s perfect for this new business venture?